outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

 - Owner index: ownerRecords[owner] stores crHash list for direct lookups by owner.
 - Metadata: stored as parallel arrays of keys and values to keep calldata ABI simple and fixed-width for values.
 - Batch submission shares a single timestamp to reduce per-item gas and provide consistent ordering.
-- MAX_BATCH_SIZE is capped at 100 to bound gas and storage operations per tx.

 # Validation Rules Summary

-On submit and per-item in submitBatch:

-- crHash != 0x0 (InvalidHash)
+On submit:

+- crId validated to have a non-zero hash (InvalidTokenId)
 - owner != address(0) (InvalidOwner)
 - Record must not pre-exist (AlreadyExists)
-- keys.length == values.length (MetadataKeyValueMismatch)
+- keys.length == values.length (InvalidMetadata)
-- All keys are non-empty strings (EmptyMetadataKey)
+- All keys are non-empty strings (InvalidMetadata)

-Batch-level:

-- 0 < batchSize <= 100 (EmptyBatch, BatchSizeTooLarge)
-- owners/keysArray/valuesArray lengths equal batchSize (MetadataKeyValueMismatch)

 # Integration Notes

 - CRA Registry: The contract relies on CRA Registry to authorize CRAs.
 Deployments must ensure CRA registry is set and CRAs are onboarded/activated appropriately.
-- Off-chain Indexing: Indexers can watch Submitted and BatchSubmitted to maintain rich views (e.g., owner -> record list with metadata unpacking).
 - Tooling: The project ships Foundry scripts for deterministic deployments and upgrades.

 # Security Considerations